-Lisa Criddle comes to this position having led the Midwest region since 2020.
-She has previously been a director in the Goldfields region and was most recently Principal of Allendale Primary School.
+Lisa Criddle has led the Midwest region since 2020, having also previously been a director in the Goldfields region.
+She was most recently Principal of Allendale Primary School.

 She brings extensive experience to the role from both a school and system level, was named WA Primary Principal of the Year in 2017, and is a Principal Fellow.

 Director of Education, North Metropolitan

 Joanne Harris is an experienced leader in education, innovation and reform.
 She was formerly an assistant director for the North Metropolitan region and has acted as director in five other regions.

 Ms Harris has previously held central roles driving new initiatives and implementing reform to improve our system, including as a principal advisor for the student-centred funding model and a Director of Public School Review.
 Ms Harris has had a number of years in a variety of secondary school leadership positions, most recently as principal of Greenwood College, and is a Principal Fellow.